Exabyte-io/documentation/docs/materials-designer/lattice.md

 {\displaystyle \mathbf{R} = n_{1}\mathbf{a}_{1} + n_{2}\mathbf{a}_{2} + n_{3}\mathbf{a}_{3}}
 $$

-where $n_i$ are any integers, and $a_i$ are known as the primitive vectors spanning the lattice in three-dimensional space.
+where $n_i$ are any integers, and $a_i$ are known as the primitive lattice vectors spanning the lattice in three-dimensional space.
 The defining characteristic of a Bravais lattice is that, for any choice of position vector $R$, the lattice has to look exactly the same when viewed from any equivalent lattice point.

 Two Bravais lattices are considered equivalent if they have the same symmetry elements.
 In this sense, there are 14 possible distinct Bravais lattices in three-dimensional space, grouped together into 7 more general symmetry categorizations known as lattice systems.
 These two categories are tabulated in the image below for reference purposes, together with a representation of the typical appearance of their conventional unit cells exhibiting the full symmetry of the lattice:

 <img src="/images/Bravais_lattices.png"/>

-It can be deducted by inspecting the above figure that, besides their symmetry elements, Bravais lattices can additionally be described by the lattice parameters defining their unit cells.
+It can be deduced by inspecting the above figure that, besides their symmetry elements, Bravais lattices can additionally be described by the lattice parameters defining their unit cells.
 These parameters comprise information about both the lengths of the delimiting axes of the unit cell (the $a$, $b$ and $c$ lattice constants) and the angles between them ($\alpha$, $\beta$ and $\gamma$), as explained in the figure below:

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5e/UnitCell.png"/>